 Pooja Khosla is a graduate student in economics at the University of Virginia where she is writing her dissertation entitled, “The Melting Pot: Can Exposure Reduce Bias?”
 Her research lies at the intersection of development economics, labor economics, psychology, and sociology with a primary focus on the educational and labor market outcomes of women and other under-represented minorities.
-Khosla received her undergraduate degree in economics from the University of Delhi (India), and an M.Sc. in economics for development from the University of Oxford (UK).
+Khosla received her undergraduate degree in economics from the University of Delhi (India), and an M.Sc. in economics for development from the University of Oxford.
 Prior to attending graduate school, she worked as a consultant at the World Bank and the Food and Agricultural Organization of the United Nations.

 The Melting Pot: Can Exposure Reduce Bias?
 (Evidence from College Roommates in India)